Ryan4253/RaidZeroLib/README.md

-lib4253 is a programming library that makes your life in vex easier. jk. none of the code is actually tested. the dimensional analysis matches up tho, so use at ur own risk.
-Better yet, just read it for not too bad programming structure
+lib4253 is a programming library that makes your life in vex easier. jk. none of the code is actually tested. all i can guarantee is that the lib compiles

+to do: merge this shit into okapi ecosystem, too much duplicate code